cjamthagen/backdoor_deterministic_code/README.md

 Compatability
 -------------
 This code only works on Linux-based OSes.
-Only compilers known to work with this code is GCC v4.9.1 and v4.9.
-2. Other versions of GCC may or may not work.

 Versions of GCC known to generate the correct code for this PoC to work:
 * v4.9.1